 - Mini E-Revo 4-wheel drive with a brushed motor (small size, 1/16 scale, maximum speed 35 km/h)

-- E-Revo 4-wheel drive with a brushless motor, a ESC Velineon VXL and a stability management system Traxxas (TSM) (without battery and charger) ( maximum speed 112 km/h)
+- E-Revo 4-wheel drive with a brushless motor, a ESC Velineon VXL and a stability management system Traxxas (TSM) (without battery and charger) (maximum speed 112 km/h)

 The trucks Traxxas

 The Truck Traxxas are large vehicles built to withstand tough off-road conditions.
 They are the ideal choice for anyone who wants to test their skills on all types of off-road terrain, even bumpy ground.
 They are also perfect for jumping.
-The range of Truck offered by Traxxas is very extensive car they are the most versatile vehicles.
+The range of Truck offered by Traxxas is very extensive car are the most versatile vehicles.

 The BigFoot

 The BigFoot is an entry-level model that captures the power and spirit of the original Monster Truck, renowned for its huge wheels capable of destroying any car in its path.
-There are currently four variants of the { {31b28fcbce9c2095e144135b7478c8a5}} BigFoot:
+There are currently four variants of the BigFoot:

-- BigFoot 2-wheel drive with a 1130113
+- BigFoot 2WD with a

-- BigFoot 2WD with a brushless engine
+- BigFoot 2WD with a brushless motor

 - BigFoot 4-wheel drive version with a brushless engine

-Le Stampede
+The Stampede

 The Stampede is a truck with high ground clearance and great robustness in all weather conditions.
-There are currently five variants of the { {0f8158cee982473716712befb98277fc}} Stampede:
+There are currently five variants of the traxxas Stampede:

-a href="https://www.rcteam.com/monster-truck-traxxas/33742-traxxas-stampede-xl-5-tq-id-rtr-36054-1.html">Stampede 2-wheel drive with a (maximum speed 50 km/h) - { {3c653bb29dcf555a54e6541d5d5c450e}} 4-wheel drive with a brushed motor (kit version without body, battery, and charger) ( maximum speed 50 km/h)
+- Stampede 4-wheel drive with a brushed motor (kit version without bodywork, battery, and charger) (maximum speed 50 km/h)

 - Stampede 4-wheel drive with a brushed motor (maximum speed 50 km/h)